Toyota Highlander: First generation (XU20; 2000)

-The 3.0-liter engine was able to propel the Kluger from 0–60 mph in approximately 8.8 seconds.
-In 2004 the Kluger was given a new 3.3-liter V6 engine to compete with the more powerful V6 offerings from its competitors, mainly the Nissan Murano and the Honda Pilot.
+The 3.0-liter engine was able to propel the Highlander from 0–60 mph in approximately 8.8 seconds.
+For 2004 the Highlander was given a new 3.3-liter V6 engine to compete with the more powerful V6 offerings from its competitors, mainly the Nissan Murano and the Honda Pilot.
 The larger engine made it possible for the Kluger to reach 0 to 60 mi/h in 7.8 seconds.